cvet/fonline/README.md

 * Critter: incapsulate Critter::Talk
 * CritterManager: don't remeber but need check (IsPlaneNoTalk)
 * EntityManager: load global map critters
-* Item: make possible create static/dynamic items from any proto (and leave IsStatic flag as prereq for initial creation)
 * Location: EntranceScriptBindId
 * Location: encapsulate Location data
 * MapManager: if path finding not be reworked than migrate magic number to scripts